Ailanthus triphysa: Description

-Fruits green to greenish brown, papery in texture.
-Samaras about 5-6 x 1–2 cm.
-Main vascular bundle to the seed connected to an intramarginal vein on the samara.
+The fruit are green to greenish brown, papery in texture.
+The samaras are about 5-6 x 1–2 cm.
+There is a main vascular bundle to the seed connected to an intramarginal vein on the samara.

 Habitat

-On the island of Yamdena, eastern Indonesia, the tree occurs in Dense Dry Deciduous Forest, growing in the understorey, taller than 4m with a dbh less than 30cm.
+On the island of Yamdena, eastern Indonesia, the tree occurs in dense dry deciduous forest, growing in the understory, taller than 4m with a DBH less than 30cm.
 The canopy of these forests is dominated by Ebenaceae (particularly Diospyros) and Fabaceae.

 On Coronation Island, off the coast of the Kimberley, Western Australia, the tree grows in vine thickets (monsoon rainforest pockets).
 Because of the limited and isolated nature of the Western Australian populations, they have conservation significance.